tolauwae/ars-factum/alchemy/poison.md

 However, there are rumors of and legends of even more powerful components.
 Artifacts created by gods or other powerful forces.
 These can be used to create unique and singular potions of artifact level.
-More like, is that your adventures find an ancient civilization or the lair of a powerful lich.
+More likely, your adventures find these potions in the ruins of an ancient civilization or the lair of a powerful lich.

 These kinds of potions cannot be reproduced.
 No antiddotes can be created for artifacts poisons and artifact components cannot be refined.